NeneWang/Concept-Logs/pages/Exam Review.md

 	- ![image.png](../assets/image_1715173591472_0.png)
 	- Where you have Neanderthals you also have depression and addiction.
 		- Might provide some sort of resiliance?
-- What are the 4 keypoints
+- What are the 4 key points
+	-
 	-